2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ```

-This address is used to access the Interface graphical user interface of Umbrel remotely and begin configuration.
+This address is used to access the Umbrel Interface graphical user interface remotely and begin configuration.

 If the address `http://umbrel.local` doesn't work on your browser after waiting at least 5 minutes, simply try :